AFAgarap/pt-clustering-ae/README.md

 ![](assets/fmnist_noise_clean.png)
 **Figure 2.
 The top row consists of the Fashion-MNIST images with added Gaussian noise while the bottom row are the reconstructed images using the trained VAE.**

 We then visualize the learned representation of the VAE model for the MNIST and Fashion-MNIST datasets.
-To this end, we used t-SNE visualization to reduce the dimensionality of the learned latent representation $z$ from 10 to 3, and the original data $x$ and the reconstructed data $\hat{x}$ from 784 to 3.
+To this end, we used t-SNE visualization to reduce the dimensionality of the learned latent representation _z_ from 10 to 3, and the original data _x_ and the reconstructed data from 784 to 3.
 Figures 3 and 4 show the scatter plot of the features.
 We can see in these figures that the clusters in the learned latent data representations are denser compared to the clusters in the original data and in the reconstructed data.

 ![](assets/tsne_mnist.png)
 **Figure 3. t-SNE visualization of the MNIST dataset with number of components = 3, and perplexity = 50.
 The left plot shows the t-SNE visualization for the original data, the middle for the reconstructed data, and the right for the latent code.**